 Higher risk of fraud

-Your information can be compromised any time you use your card.
-While your card details can be compromised even when used at a major retailer you know and trust, think twice about using your card if you have any doubts.
+While your card details can be compromised even when used at a major retailer you know and trust, think twice about paying with plastic if you have any doubts.

 Interest charges and fees